 Yes, it is.

-EU citizens should request the European Health Insurance card (EHIC), with that card, students will have free access to public healthcare in Lisbon, Paris, and Amsterdam.
+EU citizens should request the European Health Insurance card (EHIC), with that card, students will have free access to public healthcare in Lisbon, Paris, and Berlin.
 Non-EU citizens will require private health insurance, which will allow them to access healthcare at an affordable cost.
 EU citizens that plan to access private healthcare may also apply for private health insurance.

-The conditions of your current phone plan should allow you to use your phone in Lisbon, Paris, and Amsterdam at no extra cost.
+The conditions of your current phone plan should allow you to use your phone in Lisbon, Paris, and Berlin at no extra cost.
 This should happen if you have an European phone number, as the European Commission put in place “roaming” legislation that has recently been extended for at least 10 more years.
 For non-European phone numbers this may not be the case.
 Speak to your telephone network to see if they will help you with this.
-If not, you will able to get a fairly cheap phone plan when you move to Lisbon.
+If not, you will be able to get a fairly cheap phone plan when you move to Lisbon.